philippemnoel/whist-FFmpeg/README.md

 git rebase upstream/master
 # git rebase upstream/<desired branch> for other upstream branches
 ```
-3. Resolve merge conflicts, if any arise, and push to the Fractal FFmpeg repository
+3. Resolve merge conflicts, if any arise, and push to the Whist FFmpeg repository
 ```
 git push origin <current branch>
 ```